michelleconville/under-the-sea/README.md

 *   This will allow the user to provide feedback if they have any questions or suggestions.
 The play again button will allow the user be brought back to the gameS
 *   User stories covered: 6

+#### Thank-you message
+*   On successful submission of the contact form, the user will be navigated to thank-you page displaying a thank you message.
+*   This will allow the user to know their message has been received.

+### Future features to be implemented

+*   Scoreboard

+The ability for users to track their scores

 ## Testing

 ### Validation